 A: As Secretary of State, Rice focused on several key policy priorities, including promoting democracy and human rights around the world, combating terrorism and extremism, and strengthening alliances with key partners.
 She also played a leading role in efforts to address global challenges such as poverty, disease, and climate change.

-Q: How did Condoleezza Rice navigate the challenges of being a woman and an African American in a male-dominated field?
+Q: How did Condoleezza Rice figure out the challenges of being a woman and an African American in a male-dominated field?

 A: Rice faced numerous challenges throughout her career due to her gender and race, but she persevered by focusing on her expertise, building strong relationships, and refusing to be defined by others' expectations.
 She also benefited from the support of mentors and allies who recognized her talent and potential.